What are the risk factors for pancreatic cancer?

 Recent research has shown that some of these risk factors affect the DNA of cells in the pancreas, which can lead to abnormal cell growth and may cause tumors to form.
 DNA is the substance in each cell that carries our genes — the instructions for how our cells work.

-But risk factors don’t tell us everything.
-Having a risk factor, or even several risk factors, does not mean that you will get the disease.
-And some people who get the disease do not have any known risk factors.
+But having a risk factor, or even several risk factors, does not mean that you will get the disease.
+And some people who get the disease have few or no known risk factors.

 Age: The risk of this cancer goes up as people age.
-Almost all patients are older than 45, and almost 7 in 10 are at least 65 years old.
+Almost all patients are older than 45, and about 2 in 3 are at least 65 years old.
 The average age at the time the cancer is found is 71.

 Race: African Americans are more likely to have this cancer than are whites.